This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 So don’t feel guilty if you want to hit Pizza Hut, McDonald’s or the more local Hardee’s – it’s normal habit in Cairo, and if you feel lazy there’s a website called Otlob.com where you can order nearly any kind of food – from Chinese to McDonald’s, to Yemenite – 24/7.

-The typical Egyptian breakfast: “foul”.
+The typical Egyptian breakfast is called “foul”.
 It’s made with a bean paste and vegetables, served in a typical flat bread bun.

 If you want to breathe the atmosphere of Islamic Cairo, don’t miss Bayt el Harawi at night, where you can watch free shows such as sufi dance and tannoura (whirling dervish), concerts with typical Middle Eastern instruments, etc.

-For partying, there are some nice clubs such as Buddha Bar, Stiletto, Purple and countless new clubs that keep opening.
+For other things to do in Cairo at night, there are some nice clubs such as Buddha Bar, Stiletto, Purple and countless new clubs that keep opening.
 Most of them are located on docked boats on the Nile, so the location alone makes the outing worth it.

 Also, sitting for hours in an “ahwa”, the Egyptian name for a cafe (basically chairs on the streets) chatting, smoking shisha and playing board games is something very typical.

-For souvenirs and bed linen I would definitely go to the famous Khan el Khalili market.
+For souvenirs, I would definitely go to the famous Khan el Khalili market.
 It’s beautiful and even if the main roads became way too touristy you can always explore the backstreets to find the best deals.

-If you want to go shopping and you like branded clothing etc, you can’t miss the City Stars mall, a seven-storeyed building with shops, movie theaters, restaurants and a souq reproduction.
+If you want to go shopping and you like branded clothing etc, you can’t miss the City Stars mall, a 7-storied building with shops, movie theaters, restaurants and a souq reproduction.

 For cheap clothing I always choose Downtown with its colorful and huge windows.
 Last time I bought 2 pairs of jeans and spent something like €12.